real-ds/Video-to-mp3-converter-runlocally/README.md

     > **💡 Tip:** On Windows, you can right-click a file, select "Copy as path," and paste it directly.
 Remember to keep the `r` before the quotes to handle backslashes correctly.

 2.  **Run the Script**
-    Open a terminal or command prompt, navigate to the project directory (where `app.py` is located), and run the script with the following command:
+    Make sure your virtual environment is activated.
+Then, run the script from the project directory:
     ```bash
     python app.py
     ```

 3.  **Find Your Audio Files**
-    The script will create a new folder named `extracted_audio` (or whatever you named it in `output_directory`).
+    The script will create a new folder named `extracted_audio`.
 Inside this folder, you will find all your converted `.mp3` files.

     ```
     Your-Project-Folder/